Certified Seed and Tablestock Potato Varieties

 - Taste/flavor: Distinctive flavor described by some as 'rich and nutty'.
 High ratings at farmer's markets and other taste tests

-- Texture after cooking: Firm, moist.
-Less mealy, slightly moister than All Blue
+- Texture after cooking: Firm, moist, but will hold shape.
+Less mealy, slightly moister than All Blue.

 - Uses: Baked (they will be moist or waxy), salads and mashed (rating is good), roasted (excellent, they hold their color), steamed, boiled (color fades)